 - Persian Chicken with Saffron

 - Pomegranate Pineapple Chicken

-And, if you are vegetarian, a couple of fried eggs with some paprika and turmeric would go so well with this Middle Eastern dill rice.
+And, if you are vegetarian, a couple of fried eggs with some paprika and turmeric would go so well with this dish.
 For my vegan friends, some seared tofu or protein of your choice with salt, pepper and turmeric would be super delicious!

 - This is a one pot dish and Basmati rice tends to double in size once cooked, so make sure you’re cooking this dish in a large pot.

 - You can add the peas at the end, ten minutes before the dish is ready.

 - If using frozen peas, add them in the beginning with the rest of the ingredients.